PeterSamir30/PeterSamir30/README.md

-# 👋 Welcome to My GitHub!
+#  Welcome to My GitHub!

-## 🚀 About Me
+##  About Me

 I'm a passionate enthusiast of Artificial Intelligence and Machine Learning, with strong experience in Natural Language Processing, Deep Learning, Data Analytics, and Data Science.
-I love building intelligent systems that solve real-world problems — especially in the fields of AI, image processing, and NLP.
+I love building intelligent systems that solve real-world problems, especially in the fields of AI, image processing, and NLP.
 I strongly believe in continuous learning as the foundation for growth and innovation, and I'm always eager to explore new tools, techniques, and technologies in the AI space.

-## 💡 My Technical Expertise
+##  My Technical Expertise

 * **Data Visualization:** Matplotlib, Seaborn
 * **Data Collection & Web Scraping:** BeautifulSoup